 Various therapeutic approaches can be effective in treating panic disorder, and approaches are oftentimes tailored to the individual’s specific triggers and needs.
 Here are some of the most common types of therapy to treat panic disorder and panic attacks:

-PIT, short for Psychodynamic Interpersonal Therapy, is a therapeutic approach that integrates psychodynamic principles with a heavy focus on interpersonal relationships.
+IPT, short for Psychodynamic Interpersonal Therapy, is a therapeutic approach that integrates psychodynamic principles with a heavy focus on interpersonal relationships.
 By focusing on the interplay between emotions, relationships, and panic symptoms, individuals can work toward improved emotional well-being and long-term recovery.
-In PIT sessions, patients might work on identifying, then obtaining the qualities needed for a supportive relationship.
+In IPT sessions, patients might work on identifying, then obtaining the qualities needed for a supportive relationship.
 They might focus on shifting the way they interpret other people’s thoughts and behaviors.
 They may also focus on learning effective ways to convey needs or negotiate demands from others.
-By fostering understanding, PIT can be an effective way to manage triggers that cause panic attacks.
+By fostering understanding, IPT can be an effective way to manage triggers that cause panic attacks.

 Dialectical Behavior Therapy (DBT)